JRWu/Biochem3383/README.md

 # group_gt1_C
 This program is an intermediate step in the processing of 16S rRNA genes.
 It generates a fasta file given an input of RNA-sequences and identifiers.
-Uses a binary tree-based algorithm to lexicographically sort and categorize RNA strings.
+Uses a binary tree-based algorithm to lexicographically and categorize RNA strings.
 Sorts resulting array of pointers using quicksort by identifier count.

 group_gt1_C is written to improve the performance of the workflow_e.sh pipeline.